indigo-iam/iam-documentation/user-guide/api/group-requests.md

 **Conditions**:

 - The user is authenticated;
-- the user is not already member of the required group;
+- the user is not already member of the requested group;
-- the request does not already exist.
+- a request from the user for such group does not exist.

 **Code**: `200 Ok`